sranson/GTBD-WK-1-HW/README.md

 # Week 1 Homework - Refactor Code

 For this assignment, I was given an HTML document and a CSS document for a functioning website.
-I was tasked with making the website accessible, adding semantic HTML elements, consolidating/ restructuring the CSS code, and adding comments to CSS files to facilitate increased understanding.
+I was tasked with making the website accessible, adding semantic HTML elements to the index.html file, consolidating/ restructuring the CSS code, and adding comments to CSS files to facilitate increased understanding.

 ## I learned: